gdub22/viewprt/README.md

 const elementObserver = ElementObserver(document.getElementById('element'), {
   onEnter(element, viewport) {},               // callback when the element enters the viewport onExit(element, viewport) {},                // callback when the element exits the viewport
+  offset: 0,                                   // offset from all edges of the viewport in pixels
+  offsetX: 0,                                  // offset from the left and right edges of the viewport in pixels
-  offset: 0,                                   // offset from the edges of the viewport in pixels
+  offsetY: 0,                                  // offset from the top and bottom edges of the viewport in pixels
   once: false,                                 // if true, observer is detroyed after first callback is triggered
   observerCollection: new ObserverCollection() // Advanced: Used for grouping custom viewport handling })